the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 Finally, after obtaining results by modifying and/or using the software, the original authors should get the proper attribution.
 How this should be done is not immediately clear, especially when there is no accompanying software paper.

-#### Use Domain repositories (DOMREP)
+#### Use Domain repositories/directories (DOMREP)
 The RSE should be able to interact with their domain repositories.

-#### Curiosity (NEW)
-The RSE gains its reputation from its effectiveness to interact with their domain peers.
-Therefore some curiosity together with a broad overview of the research field is required.

 #### Outside Party interaction (USERS)
 While in a traditional SE context you might get away with not interacting with people outside your project.
-But in a research  context this will certainly be the case and involves users, upto funders.
+But in a research  context this will certainly be the case and involves users, other developers,  upto funders.

 #### Team Skills
 #### Teaching (TEACH)